-Your PCP will manage you care and may refer you to see a Specialist.
+Your PCP may refer you to see a Specialist.
 Each PCP has certain plan specialists they use for referrals.
 This means the PCP you select will determine the specialists you may see.
-If there is a specific hospital you want to use, you must first find out if your PCP uses this hospital.
+If there are specific hospitals you want to use, you must first find out whether your PCP uses these hospitals.